About Katy

 People can reconnect with their creativity, curiosity and vitality

-As well as regular groups, I now offer workshops and professional training under the Breathe Dance model, supporting others to lead creative and therapeutic movement spaces with confidence and care.
+As well as regular groups, Katy also offers workshops and professional training under the Breathe Dance model, supporting others to lead creative and therapeutic movement spaces with confidence and care.

 Qualifications & Professional Membership